KenKundert/avendesora/README.rst

     actual value), is_secret (whether the value is secret or contains a secret), name (the name of the value), and desc (the description, contains the actual question of the answer to a question is requested).
 Converting the object to a string returns the value rendered as a string.
-There is also a render method that returns a string that combines the name and the description with the value.
+There is also the render() method that returns a string that combines the name and the description with the value.

 get_scalar: